-Please find below Bankers Almanac and Accuity privacy policies that apply to all products and services.
+Please find below privacy policies that apply to all products and services provided by Accuity.

 Information we collect from our customers and users of our websites may be used in the following ways.
-By using this website or service you consent to this collection and use of information.
+By using an Accuity website or service you consent to this collection and use of information.

-Personal information provided as part of the registration process for any product or service is used to manage your subscription and to enable us to provide a better service.
+Personal information provided as part of the registration process for any product or service is used to manage your subscription to enable us to provide a better service and to monitor compliance with password and other usage restrictions applicable to the relevant Accuity service.

 Any information provided by you in connection with any transaction regarding your credit or debit card numbers, expiry date and billing or delivery address will be used by us to process the transaction.
 These details will be stored on a secure server and may be used by us to facilitate and personalise future transactions with you.
-If you do not wish us to store and use the information for future transactions, please contact the Customer Services Department at Bankers' Almanac.
+If you do not wish us to store and use the information for future transactions, please contact Accuity’s Customer Services Department at firstname.lastname@example.org

 We will use contact details provided by you as part of any registration process (i.e. your name, job title, telephone and fax number and your email and postal addresses) to provide any product or services requested by you and also to tell you about important changes to relevant subscription services and their functionality.

-Contact details other than email addresses will be used by us and by our associated companies to provide you with information about other services and products which may interest you and may also be disclosed to third party businesses and advertisers for the same purpose.
+Contact details will be used by us and by our associated companies to provide you with information about other services and products which may interest you and may also be disclosed to third party businesses and advertisers for the same purpose.
 If you do not wish to be contacted for this purpose, you may register your preferences by clicking here.

 If you wish to alter any of your registration details please click here.